 Until now, Baby has been pushing up on both hands and perhaps rolling.
 But her brain—and her curiosity—now wants to travel from one place to another.

 The full pattern of belly crawling has the baby pushing with alternating feet and shifting weight from one whole side of her body to the other.
-However, it’s the most difficult pattern to master, and some babies don’t end up in the side-to-side motion (this is neither “good” nor “bad”).
+However, it’s the most difficult pattern to master, and some babies don’t end up discovering the side-to-side motion (this is neither “good” nor “bad”).
 Belly crawling is also the first time Baby can cover significant territory (locomotion)!

 Now let’s “back up” a bit and mention pushing backwards.
-This is legit!
+This is legit too!
 Babies typically pivot in a circle and push backwards on their tummies before they belly crawl forward.
 It’s an important preparation for all crawling and sitting, and it organizes (strengthens and coordinates) the torso and shoulders like crazy.
 If you need a workout, just copy your baby!

 - Supports reading